LeonidShutov/frogcomposband/readme.txt

   Download the binary archive for Windows.
 Unzip it to any location that you will have full permissions and launch frogcomposband to play.
+  Download and Install MinGW.

-  To compile the source code in MinGW:
+  To compile the source code in MinGW (run these commands in msys.bat):
   $ ./autogen.sh
   $ ./configure --enable-win
   $ make

   MinGW sometimes randomly chokes on one of these steps, in which case you will need to redo that step.
+  Move Frogcomposband.exe file from /src to the root directory of the game.

 ----------  Basics  ------------